asyncapi/modelina/examples/csharp-generate-records/README.md

-# TODO: Your example title
+# C# generate records

-TODO: Your example description
+Simple example showing how to generate C# records

 ## How to run this example